precice/tutorials/channel-transport/README.md

 * Nutils.
 For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v7.0.

+* OpenFOAM (pimpleFoam): tested with OpenFOAM v2112.
+For more information, have a look at the [OpenFOAM adapter documentation](https://precice.org/adapter-openfoam-overview.html).

 Transport participant:

 * Nutils.
 For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v7.0.